ronthedistance/ronthedistance.github.io/blog21.md

 print(response.text)
   ```

-We can emulate the policy creation by taking the UUID of the policy template we want to create and send a POST request to the API endpoint.
+We can emulate the policy creation by taking the UUID of the policy template we want to edit and send a POST request to the API endpoint.
 ```
 import setPortScanRange
 import requests